jacksonhyde/ArcaneLedger/_posts/2019-11-13-arnos-travelling-still.md

 Should a group of travellers be unfortunate enough to fall foul of Arno’s chicanery, they may struggle to track him down.
 Arno has made many enemies over the years and out of necessity he has mastered the art of evasion.

-Once his customers are out of sight Arno will feed the mules pulling his wagon a dram of Stallion Reserve, driving them to preternatural speeds as he flees the scene of the crime.
+Once his customers are out of sight, Arno will feed the mules pulling his wagon a dram of Stallion Reserve, driving them to preternatural speeds as he flees the scene of the crime.
 By the time his customers realise they have been duped, Arno will be many leagues away.

 Only the most tenacious of trackers will be able to close the distance.
 Typically, anyone following in Arno’s footsteps will encounter more of his victims, each suffering from some embarrassing ailment, each as incensed as the last.
 Offered a chance at revenge, these disgruntled patrons will frequently join the hunt, forming an angry mob of the curiously afflicted intent on justice.
 The mob rarely succeeds in catching Arno, normally losing steam and dispersing once the side effects have worn off.